ayumi-cloud/oc-security-module/README.md

 <p align="center"><img src="https://github.com/summer-cms/sc-security-module/blob/master/src/assets/images/vanilla.jpg"></p>

+## Privacy as Default 👀

+### FLoC 🔔

+FLoC enables ad selection without sharing the browsing behaviour of individual users.
+A site should be able to declare that it does not want to be included in the user's list of sites for cohort calculation.
+Summer CMS puts it's users privacy first and so sets the `opt-out` as the default, webmasters and users can then `opt-in`.
+This also passes GDPR/ePrivacy laws.

 ## Vanilla Code 🍦

 Vanilla often refers to **pure** or **plain**.
 So in terms of programming languages, it means either without the use of **3rd party libraries** or without the use of **frameworks**.